dylanpieper/chatalot/README.md

 chat <- chat_future(openai)
 ```

-This method is fast but must be interrupted to capture the responses, which is why the chats are distributed across the processes in chunks (e.g., 10 prompts).
+Chats are distributed across the processes in chunks (e.g., 10 prompts) as the checkpoint for capturing the responses from the R processes.
 Once a chunk is finished, the responses are saved to the disk.
-The default upper limit for number of `workers` is `parallel::detectCores()`.

-The default `chunk_size` is also `parallel::detectCores()`, and defines the number of prompts to process at a time.
-For maximum processing speed, set `chunk_size` to the number of prompts:
+The default `chunk_size` is `parallel::detectCores()`—which is 10 on my Mac Mini M4—and sets the number of prompts to process at a time.
+For the fastest processing, set `chunk_size` to the number of prompts:

 ``` r
 response <- chat$process(